 Peanut butter is high in calories, so I would only recommend a very small amount.

-You should only give a dachshund no more than a 1/4 teaspoon and for bigger dogs maybe around one-half teaspoon of peanut butter.
+You should only give a dog no more than a quarter of a teaspoon and for bigger dogs maybe around a half teaspoon of peanut butter.

-If you give your dachshund more than that, this could be a path to obesity, plus it is not really healthy either.
+If you give your dog more than that, this could be a path to obesity, plus it is not really healthy either.

 So can a dog eat peanut butter...the answer is it is not recommended.